pyta-uoft/pyta/docs/debug/index.md

 6            60        210           35.0          [(10, 10.0), (30, 15.0), (60, 20.0), (100, 25.0), (150, 30.0), (210, 35.0)]
 ```

-### While Loop Example
+### While loop Example

-To use Accumulation Table with While Loops, you need to pass in the name of the loop variable when initializing the Table.
+To use AccumulationTable with while loops, you need to pass in the name of the loop variable when initializing the Table.

 ```python
 # demo.py